Earwax (cerumen) removal

-Wax removal at Totalcare Hearing is undertaken with a Microsuction machine, with all our audiologist being experienced and skilled in using the Microsuction method.
+Wax (Cerumen) removal at Totalcare Hearing is undertaken with a Microsuction machine, with all our audiologists being experienced and skilled in using the Microsuction method.

 What is Microsuction